jpfulton/blog/content/blog/2023-07-03-gatsby-vscode-support/index.md

 with it on certain files.
 For example, in the `gatsby-browser.js` [file](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/), unlike most sets of import statements, **order matters here**.
-If you are not paying attention, the Prettier plugin can reoder your
+If you are not paying attention, the Prettier plugin can reorder your
 [CSS and SASS](https://www.gatsbyjs.com/docs/how-to/styling/built-in-css/)
 imports in way creates unexpected styling behaviors.